-- Policy 5: A study should be undertaken to determine the extent of the aquifer (a large underground reserve) area believed to be along the basalt ridge from Knappa to Westport, currently in forest management.
-Every effort should be made to utilize this supply for future growth as opposed to expanding surface water systems because of the costliness of required treatment for surface water. - Policy 6: New power transmission lines will be confined to existing easements to eliminate further scarring of the hills. - Policy 7: Power systems which utilize solar (i.e. solar farms) and wind generated energy are well suited for the Northeast County and shall be encouraged to locate here.
+- Policy A: All diking districts and landowners of affected areas are encouraged to take immediate steps to identify those areas in need of repair and to take appropriate action with assistance from the Corps of Engineers. - Policy B: A study should be undertaken to determine the extent of the aquifer (a large underground reserve) area believed to be along the basalt ridge from Knappa to Westport, currently in forest management.
+Every effort should be made to utilize this supply for future growth as opposed to expanding surface water systems because of the costliness of required treatment for surface water. - Policy C: Power systems which utilize solar (i.e. solar farms) and wind generated energy are well suited for the Northeast County and shall be encouraged to locate here.
 The county recognizes that there are limited agricultural lands within the county, but there is also a need to balance that limitation with the need for renewable, sustainable energy sources.
-To achieve that balance, the county shall encourage the use of small-scale solar installations (5 acres or less) that integrate grazing or other agricultural practices with the solar installation. - Policy 8: Major manufacturing operations shall be encouraged to develop their own sources of energy through waste treatment or other alternatives which utilize renewable resources. - Policy 9: The County shall encourage the creation of a Public Utilities District to increase local control and enhance resiliency. - Policy 10: Clatsop County will work with public and private land owners to identify a future site or sites for the installation of a solid waste disposal site to accommodate a biodigester or other system for the temporary treatment and/or storage of septage. - Policy 11: Clatsop County will work with public and private land owners to identify sites for the stockpiling and disposal of organic fill/waste that has been removed from other development sites.
+To achieve that balance, the county shall encourage the use of small-scale solar installations (5 acres or less) that integrate grazing or other agricultural practices with the solar installation. - Policy D: The County shall encourage the creation of a Public Utilities District to increase local control and enhance resiliency.